1. a person's designs.

 . . .

-As an energetic herbalist, I believe in the innate wisdom of the human body.
+I believe in the innate wisdom of the human body.
 I believe true wellness begins within — as we relearn to listen to our own inner compass.
 As we reimagine ourselves whole — the physical, energetic, and emotional bodies woven and awake, in conversation with and inseparable from this whole breathing planet.

 I believe that the symptoms which arise from illness are messages from our bodies.
 These messages are a call to attend to a deeper imbalance, beyond the physical discomfort, residing within the energetic and emotional bodies, as well.